What is a welcome mat popup?

-A Welcome Mat is an offer shown in a popup when a visitor first enters your website.
+A welcome mat popup is an offer shown when a visitor first enters your website.
 It is your first chance to convert a new visitor.

 We’ve pinned some screen shots along with comments on our Good Examples of Welcome Mat Pinterest board.

 A welcome mat works particularly well for e-commerce websites and websites that promote newsletters.

 You typically have something very tangible such a product discount or some benefit that the visitor wants immediately order emailed to them.
 If these are the types of offers you are trying to attract visitors to, then a welcome mat will be a good fit for you.